proof88/PGE/PGE/docpages/menu-04-Networking.md

                   //
                   // AP-99: drop clients who are storming the server with too high rate (maybe programmatically).
                   //
-                  // But keeping left mouse button down continuously will generate message being sent out to server in every frame!
-                  // If all players keep pressing the left mouse button down, it means:
+                  // v0.1.4: attack i.e. left mouse button press also became a continuous operation like strafe, so from only the press and release generated packet towards server.
+                  //         So now the more clicks, the more packets: worst-case 5 PKT/sec for 1 rapidly clicking player.
-                  // nPlayerCount number of MsgUserCmdFromClient:
+                  //         With nPlayerCount number of MsgUserCmdFromClient:
-                  // 1*8 * 60 = 480 PKT/s @ 60 FPS total incoming to server (1 will be by the server by injection though),
+                  //         8 * 5 = 40 PKT/s @ 60 FPS total incoming to server (1 will be by the server by injection though),
-                  // that is 1*60 = 60 PKT/s @ 60 FPS from a single client.
+                  //         that is 1 * 5 = 5 PKT/s @ 60 FPS from a single client.

-                  // AP-4: shooting by mouse should be also a continuous operation like strafe.
                   // AP-5: weapon angle Y should not be sent, since it is the same as m_fPlayerAngleY.
                   // AP-6: mouse moving also generates pkts at framerate.
                   //       weapon angle Z should be sent less frequently.
 For example, every 1 second, or when the change is bigger than 5 degress relative to last sent degree,